Macapa Amapa, Brazil Travel Guide

 City gains prominence as federal territory capital.

-The Fortaleza de São José de Macapá is a testament to the Portuguese effort to secure their northern frontier and control access to the Amazon rainforest River.
+The Fortaleza de São José de Macapá is a tribute to the Portuguese effort to secure their northern frontier and control access to the Amazon rainforest River.
 Building the fortress used to be a considerable undertaking that took nearly two decades to complete.

 The city's identity is deeply intertwined with the Amazon rainforest River, which serves as both a backdrop for daily life and a playground for adventure.